-One CNLF that has received significant attention for electrochemical conversion is ammonia.
-Alkaline fuel cells containing Pt^{34} or Ni35 anode electrocatalyst and operating from 40 to 450 °C have been powered with ammonia.
+34 http://arpa-e.energy.gov/?q=arpa-e-site-page/view-programs have been powered with ammonia.
 In these studies, the peak power density ranged from 2 to 40 mW/cm2, which are modest values compared to PEM and SOFC devices.
 To increase the power density it is necessary to minimize ammonia crossover through the electrolyte.
 Another approach to ammonia fuel cells is with SOFCs operating around 550 - 800 °C. In this temperature range, ammonia is first decomposed, followed by electrochemical oxidation of hydrogen.
-The demonstrated peak power density on ammonia fuel was 1028 mW/cm2 at 800 °C.36 The decrease in power when switching from hydrogen to ammonia fuel cells.
+The demonstrated peak power density on ammonia fuel was 1028 mW/cm2 at 800 °C.37 The decrease in power when switching from hydrogen to ammonia was approximately 10%.
+These impressive power densities show the promise of direct ammonia fuel cells.